themosis/documentation/models.md

 Register a Model
 ----------------

 In order to create a model, simply create a new PHP class inside the `resources/models` directory of your theme or custom plugin.
+By default, model classes are loaded using the PSR-4 standard.
+Models from the theme use the `Theme\Models` namespace.

+> Check the [plugin guide]({{url}}/plugin) for custom plugin namespace.

 Here is an example of a simple model class:

 ```php
 <?php